GriffithsLab/whobpyt/doc/about_whobpyt/architecture.md

 The built in models are:

-- RWWExcInb - Two variations are avaliable
+- RWWExcInb - Two variations are available
 - JansenRit - With Lead Field, Delays, Laplacian Connections
 - Linear (needs updating)
 - Robinson (Future Addition)